5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 #### Start macOS automatically (no GUI, fast)

 The following settings will boot macOS from first APFS volume it finds.
-Combine it with the`LauncherOption` `Full` or `Short`to protect you against Windows taking over the bootloader.
+Combine it with `LauncherOption` `Full` or `Short`to protect you against Windows Boot Manager taking over the first slot of the bootmenu.

 **Prerequisites**: enabled `PollAppleHotkeys`